jairaj08/Android-Bootanimation-module/README.md

 - Lets the root manager own installation and uninstallation; no files are deleted from the real system.

 ## Requirements
-- A rooted Android device with Magisk, KernelSU, or APatch.
+- A rooted Android device with Magisk, KernelSU, or APatch or any similar app.
 - A valid `bootanimation.zip`.

 ## Installation